Affordability and Financial Aid in College

-Our work applying a behavioral lens to matters of money on the college journey yielded key insights that can help students at multiple points in the process.
-For example, we found that timely reminders about critical, but often overlooked, deadlines for financial aid filing can lead to significant increases in the amount of aid students receive.
-Another insight we discovered is that changing the manner in which students are presented with loan offers can both increase borrowing and improve academic outcomes.
+For example, we found that timely reminders about critical, but often overlooked, deadlines for financial aid filing can lead to significant increases in the amount of aid students receive:

 Paying for college is a big part of the student journey and a major concern for many students and their families.
-Using behavioral insights to help students navigate complex financial decisions can make their journeys smoother and free them up to focus on their studies.
+By using insights from behavioral science to understand what prevents students from accessing available financial resources, as well as the challenges in navigating complex financial decisions, we can help schools and policy makers better design aid programs that meet students needs.
+When we mitigate financial concerns, we create space for students to focus on being a student.